-At Narativ our approach to communication centers around personal storytelling.
+At Narativ our approach to communication centers around personal, subjective storytelling.

-Personal stories are preferable in two ways: first, they are more relevant because they are told by one’s colleagues, from the CEO to the team leader to co-workers.
-Listeners already share an interconnected world of meaning with these speakers.
-Secondly, they are more relatable because the information they convey is about the activities, mission, or values of the business itself.
-These stories do not require analogy or metaphor or other types of re-framing or interpretation to be of great value.
-Instead, they are immediately and potently valuable just as they are, and only need to be boiled down and told in the most immediate and simple terms to achieve the fullest effect.
+In the case of business communications, this relatability is a key component.
+Whether between leadership and team or salesperson and client, the stories being told are about user experience, from one angle or another.
+These stories draw some of their relatability from the existing world of interconnected meaning around a given topic, product, or movement.
+Additionally, they are more relatable because the information they convey is about the activities, mission, or values of the business or organization itself.
+They do not require analogy or metaphor or other types of re-framing to be of great value.
+Rather, they need to be boiled down and told in the most immediate and simple terms.
 Do we need a greater protagonist than Rebecca from Sales who speaks about overcoming her client’s fear of a breathing apparatus?
-Is there a greater emotional turning point than the moment the founder walked out the door of his job to begin a life of innovation?
+Is there a greater emotional turning point than the moment he said, “Yes”?

-How best to tell a personal story is the focus of our method, but the goal is to tell it for maximum connection.
+How best to tell a personal story is the focus of our method, but the goal is to tell it for maximal connection.

-Our entire method is fueled by the power of personal storytelling.
-What we seek to achieve through that method is to create the maximal connection between listener and teller.
+Our entire method could be summarized by the notion of the optimal exchange between listener and teller.
 In that crucible, sense, meaning, and experiential knowledge will have poignancy, described as “keen or strong in mental appeal; affecting or moving the emotions.”
 We want listeners to hear, see, taste, touch, and smell the experiences of the tellers—to be there.
 This personalizes the story material for them as well, and from there, listeners make their own inferences and conclusions.
 In our method, this is how we put the science of storytelling—mirror neurons, empathic ability, and so forth—to work.